eclipse-pass/pass-deposit-services/README.md

 To retry specific deposits:
 > $ java -jar deposit-services.jar retry --uris http://192.168.99.100:8080/fcrepo/rest/deposits/8e/af/ac/a9/8eafaca9-1f24-413a-bf1e-fbbd673ba45b http://192.168.99.100:8080/fcrepo/rest/deposits/4a/cb/04/bb/4acb04bb-4f79-40ef-8ff9-e105261aa7fb

+#### Refresh

+Refresh mode is used to re-process a Deposit in the `SUBMITTED` state that needs its deposit status refreshed.
+When `refresh` is invoked, the optional `--uris` argument is used to identify the `Deposit` resources to refresh.
+Otherwise a search of the index is performed for _all_ `Deposit` resources in the `SUBMITTED` state.

+Refreshing a `Deposit` means that its deposit status reference will be retrieved, parsed, and processed.
+The status returned from the reference will be stored on the `Deposit`, and the status of the corresponding `RepositoryCopy` will be updated as well.
+If the `Deposit` status is updated to `ACCEPTED`, the `RepositoryCopy` will be updated to `COMPLETE`.
+If the `Deposit` status is updated to `REJECTED`, the `RepositoryCopy` will be updated to `REJECTED` as well.

+To refresh all deposits in the `SUBMITTED` state:
+> $ java -jar deposit-services.jar refresh

+To refresh specific deposits:
+> $ java -jar deposit-services.jar refresh --uris http://192.168.99.100:8080/fcrepo/rest/deposits/8e/af/ac/a9/8eafaca9-1f24-413a-bf1e-fbbd673ba45b http://192.168.99.100:8080/fcrepo/rest/deposits/4a/cb/04/bb/4acb04bb-4f79-40ef-8ff9-e105261aa7fb

 ### Future modes

 Modes to be supported by future releases of Deposit Services.